GenXProject/GenX.jl/README.md

 1. Start an instance of the Julia kernel from inside the GenX/ folder (which corresponds to the GenX repo, that you've just cloned) by typing `julia --project="GenX"`.
 2. Go to the package prompt by typing `]`.
 You will see that you're already within the `(GenX)` environment.
 Type `activate .` to activate the dependecnies in the environment.
+3. If it's your first time running GenX (or, if you have pulled after some major upgrades/release/version) run `instantiate` from the `(GenX) pkg` prompt.
-3. In order to make sure that the dependecies have been installed, type `st` in the package prompt.
+4. In order to make sure that the dependecies have been installed, type `st` in the package prompt.
-4. Type the back key to come back to the `julia>` prompt.
+5. Type the back key to come back to the `julia>` prompt.
-5. Run the script by executing the command `julia> include(“<path to your case>/Run.jl”)`.
+6. Run the script by executing the command `julia> include(“<path to your case>/Run.jl”)`.
 For example, in order to run the ISONE_Singlezone case within the Example_Systems/RealSystemExample/, type `include("Example_Systems/RealSystemExample/ISONE_Singlezone/Run.jl")` from the `julia>` prompt (while being still in the GenX i.e. the root level in the folder hierarchy)
-6. After the script runs to completion, results will be written to a folder called “Results”, also located in the same directory as `Run.jl`.
+7. After the script runs to completion, results will be written to a folder called “Results”, also located in the same directory as `Run.jl`.

 ### Method 2